andersonRocha091/bling_pipedrive_integration/README.md

 # Link api challenge

 This project it's an backend API for an Pipedrive and Bling integration.
-It was built in NodeJS 12.8, and it comes with Hapi.js, base unit test, pm2 monitoring, and the all infra-structure already dockerized for local tests.
+It was built in NodeJS 12.8, and it comes with Hapi.js, base unit test, pm2 monitoring, and the all infra-structure already dockerized.

 ## Pre-requirements